-- (1) Spoken English Requirement: Applicants must meet a spoken English requirement.
-(See §13.3.2.) - (2) Dental Examination: All accepted applicants are required to have a dental examination (form available from the Department) completed by a dentist and returned to the Office of the Associate Dean and Chair, Department of Dentistry by the first day of orientation. - (3) Medical Examination: Students admitted to the DDS program are required to present a certificate of satisfactory medical examination from a physician of the University of Alberta Health Centre as part of the Faculty requirement.
-See §113.2.1(12) for regulations concerning medical examination.
-Note: For updates on changes to medical testing and equivalent, the Dental Aptitude Test and the Interview. immunization refer to the Faculty Office. - (4) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
+- Spoken English Requirement: Applicants must meet a spoken English requirement.
+(See §13.3.2.) - (2) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the DDS program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
+As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.
+See §113.2.1(12) for regulations concerning medical testing and immunization.

+Note: For updates on changes to medical testing and immunization refer to the Faculty Office.

+(3) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
 See §13.2 residence requirements.